WeCanCodeIT/courses-cs-exercise/README.md

  5. Modify CourseController and Index View to get all courses and show them in the View

  ## Add Entity Framework Branch
+ 1. Add EF Packages through Nuget Package Manager
+    * Microsoft.EntityFrameworkCore
+    * Microsoft.EntityFrameworkCore.Proxies
+    * Microsoft.EntityFrameworkCore.SqlServer
+    * Microsoft.EntityFrameworkCore.Tools
+ 2. Add a UniversityContext which inherits from DbContext
+    * add a DbSet for Courses
+    * define the connection string in OnConfiguring() method
+    * add Seed Data in the OnModelCreating() method
+ 3. Add a Migration
+ 4. In CourseRepo, replace the courseList with UniversityContext
+    * inject the db into the CourseRepo constructor
+    * change all references in methods from courseList with db
+ 5. If not already done, inject the CourseRepo into the CourseController and add scoping services

  ## Add Course Details View Branch
  1. Add GetById method to CourseController;